FPGAsm/FPGAsm.github.io/_posts/2021-07-25-Basic Concepts.markdown

 We execute code many times, sequentially.
 With FPGAsm we transfer the resultant circuit description to an FPGA board, once.

 More importantly, FPGAsm modules are really more like **macros** that are expanded.
 A module is defined once and may be instantiated in many other modules; each instantiation is a different copy of the described circuit, placed in a different location on the FPGA.
-A software subroutines are compiled to machine code actively called from many places when executed; an FPGAsm module is used as a **prototype** for creating instances of a circuit during compilation.
+Software subroutines are compiled to machine code actively called from many places when executed; an FPGAsm module is used as a **prototype** for creating instances of a circuit fragment during expansion.
 A module definition itself is not a circuit - it is internal fiction, a reference prototype used only during expansion to create a circuit.

 Unlike software, there is no penalty for creating very deep hierarchies of modules.
 FPGAsm flattens them very fast - in milliseconds.